proycon/folia-rust/README.md

 }
 ```

-We can create a document from scratch, all new elements can be using the high-level ``annotate()`` method:
+We can create a document from scratch, all new elements can be added using the high-level ``annotate()`` method:

 ```rust
 let doc = folia::Document::new("example", folia::DocumentProperties::default()).expect("instantiating folia");